jay789-code-pixel/digital-literacy-project/task 4/task4.md

 Dear Dr. Sharma,

 I hope you are doing well.
-I'm Jay Verma from your DSA class (CSE2002, Section L31).
+I'm Jay Dholakia from your DSA class (CSE2002, Section L31).
 I'm writing to ask if I can get a short extension on the assignment due on 3rd April.

 I've been unwell this past week and it's affected my work.
 I've done most of the coding part but couldn't finish the testing and the report in time.